ek8203/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 I started with simple Lenet model without any changes just to test the code and the collected driving data.
 I did not use the data batch generator at that point since the dataset was not originaly too big.
 That did not give me good results and I implemented nVidia model which I could train also without a generator and even to drive one lap.
 Then I tried to improve the model by collecting more data and adding more augmented images.
 Finaly I ran out of memory that forced me to implement a data generator.
-In my code I am using a ***use_generator*** flag to train the model with generator.
+In my code I am using a *use_generator* flag to train the model with generator.

 Later I decided to try using my Lenet model from the Traffic Sign Classifier project and found it was performing very well.
 I decided to stick with Lenet architecture because because the model was lighter, trained faster and required less memory resources than nVidia.
 In my code both models are presented but I choose Lenet model for final submission.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 ([model.py](model.py) lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 16 and 32 ([model.py](model.py) lines 202-209)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using 3 Keras lambda layers (code lines 185-192).

 #### 2. Attempts to reduce overfitting in the model

 The model contains a dropout layer in order to reduce overfitting ([model.py](model.py) lines 212).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](model.py) line 249).
+The major tuning was in finding a good keep probability value of the dropout value for regularization of the model.

 #### 4. Appropriate training data